 The Pilgrims landed in Plymouth in 1620 in search of religious freedom.
 The Pilgrims were Puritan separatists from the Anglican church of England and sought to escape persecution by settling in the New World.

 While facing many hardships, the Pilgrims were able to secure powerful allies in the Wampanoag Confederation.
-The natives helped to show them how to plant their fields and take advantage of the “three sisters” (maize, beans, and squash).
-Eventually the Pilgrims and Wampanoag even came together for a great feast which has since come to be celebrated and known as the first Thanksgiving.
+The natives helped show them how to plant their fields and take advantage of the “three sisters” (maize, beans, and squash).
+Eventually the Pilgrims and Wampanoag even came together for a great feast which today we celebrate as the first Thanksgiving.

 The First English Colonies of Newfoundland (1620s)

 The settlements in the Newfoundland colony trace their origins back long before any of the other settlements listed here.
 As early as the 1520s, the settlement of St. John’s, Newfoundland showed up on maps as a seasonal fishing village.
-By 1583, the settlement was officially claimed as England’s first overseas colonial possession by Sir Humphrey Gilbert.
+By 1583 Sir Humphrey Gilbert officially claimed the settlement as England’s first overseas colonial possession.

 The village maintained seasonal occupancy for nearly a century due to royal decree.
 The West Country fishing industry in England did not want the additional competition and did everything in their power to thwart permanent occupancy in the colony.

-Despite their efforts, St. John’s was permanently settled by the 1620s and continued to be a successful venture.
+Despite their efforts, Englishmen permanently settled St. John’s by the 1620s and it continued to be a successful venture.
 The fishing industry was the lifeblood of the colony, and the settlement’s population would always swell in the summer months with an influx of merchants and ships.

 There were several other settlements that were founded in Newfoundland around this time period.
 These include Cuper’s Cove (1610), Bristol’s Hope (1618), Ferryland (1621), and South Falkland (1623).

-Though Newfoundland never gained the notoriety or relative success of the American colonies, its strategic location and contributions towards English colonial dominance are well-noted.
+Though Newfoundland never gained the notoriety or relative success of the American colonies, historians note its strategic location and contributions towards English colonial dominance.

 Salem & Massachusetts Bay Colony (1626)

 A few years after the Plymouth Colony had its start, a group of colonists founded a settlement in 1626 which would eventually become known as Salem.
-The settlers involved were actually the remnants of a failed Cape Ann settlement, which was founded a few years earlier in 1623 near present day Gloucester.
+The settlers involved were actually the remnants of a failed Cape Ann settlement that began a few years earlier in 1623 near present day Gloucester.